kimwoct/brain-storm/docs/User Stories & Test Cases.md

   - Staff on facility blacklist
   - Staff unavailable that day
   - Staff will exceed fair sharing limits
-When: I enter override reason (minimum 20 characters, required)
+When: I enter override reason (max 100 words)
 And: I confirm assignment
-Then: Assignment created with assigned_by = "manual_admin"
+Then: Assignment created with assigned_by = "manual_admin" or "admin_id"
-And: WhatsApp template generated for coordinator to send
+And: Confimration notification send to staff or copy WhatsApp template generated for coordinator to send
 And: Override logged with: admin ID, timestamp, reason, original match (if any)
 ```